Olsthoorn/TransGrwFlow_Syllabus_Exams_Assignments/docs/HowTo.md

         build
             doctrees
                 nbsphinx  # generated in the build process notebooks # generated in the build process
                 # all the pictures automatically renamed.
-                norebooks # generated in the build process html #The built html documentation.
+                notebooks # generated in the build process html # The built html documentation.
 Start with clicking on index.html index.html # start file, click this to start the documentation in the browser.
             # more html files

-    SyllabusUptoDate
+    SyllabusUptoDate contains
         notebooks
             # The original notebooks in which the old assignments are worked out one by one.
         Other